 The school’s current program for teacher education began in 1962.
 An increased interest in the improvement of teacher training led to the formation of the Buffalo Research Institute on Education for Teaching (BRIET) in 1988.
 Led by Catherine Cornbleth, BRIET’s mission included studying teaching methods and preparation; planning and implementing programs to enhance pre-service and continuing education of teachers; and researching professional development and support services for schools.
 Since its inception, the teacher education program has helped thousands of students become New York State certified teachers.
-In 1999, BRIET was renamed the Teacher Education Institute.
+In 1999, BRIET was renamed the Teacher Education Institute (TEI).
 In 2006, GSE’s teacher education program obtained accreditation from the Teacher Education Accreditation Council (TEAC).
 In 2019, TEI was renamed the Office of Educator Preparation to more accurately reflect the teacher certification services and support that the office provides.

 The 1960s and 1970s brought other significant changes.
 In 1962, the University at Buffalo transformed from a private to a public institution after its merger with the State University of New York.
 The School of Education became the Faculty of Educational Studies in 1966, and the increasing numbers of students and faculty facilitated the school’s move from Foster Hall on South Campus to Baldy Hall on North Campus in 1973.